jrdeslippe/perfportsite/docs/perfport/summary/index.md

 #### A Mixed Strategy

-One may, in principle, use the concepts of "teams" to map groups of SIMT threads on a GPU (e.g., on separate SMs) to different SMTs on a CPU and leave additional parallelism available to map to CPU vector lanes.
+One may, in principle, define layers of parallelism to map groups of SIMT threads on a GPU (e.g., on separate SMs) to different SMTs on a CPU and leave additional parallelism available to map to CPU vector lanes.
 Some of the performant models have support for this type of mapping.
 Kokkos for example supports this concept and can then insert `OMP SIMD` pragmas on top of the innermost parallelizable loops when executing on a KNL or CPU.
-In practice, CPU performance will still ultimately depend on the compilers ability to generate efficient vector code, meaning the parallel code here is limited to relatively simple vectorizable loops compared to what the SIMT model alone can, in theory, support.
+In practice, CPU performance will still ultimately depend on the compilers ability to generate efficient vector code, meaning the vector/(inner SIMT) code here is limited to relatively simple vectorizable loops compared to what the SIMT model alone can, in theory, support.
+For example, Kokkos ``views`` handle coalescing, but vector parallelism on the CPU or KNL is left up to the compiler (with mixed results).
+As we see in the QCD case-study, the developers may need to intervene (and potentially add new layers of parallelism to the code, e.g. multiple right hand sides) to make sure their code can effetively use the wide AVX512 units on the KNL.

 ### Memory Management